6.3.2. Homogeneous Matrix

-The combined rotation and translation homogeneous transformation matrix can be found by matrix multiplication.
+The combined rotation and translation transformation matrix can be found by matrix multiplication.

 When applied to a point, the homogeneous transformation matrix uses rotation followed by translation in the original coordinate frame.
 It is not translation followed by rotation.

-In the following MATLAB session, we define matrix and translation matrices using homogeneous coordinates.
+In the following MATLAB session, we define a matrix and translation matrices using homogeneous coordinates.
 We compound the two with matrix multiplication and apply the compound transformation matrix to a point.
-The rotation and translation matrices are constructed with a sequence of commands.
-Peter Corke’s Spatial Math Toolbox provides functions that expedite the task.
-Depending on your interests, you might also be interested in his toolboxes for robotics and machine vision.
+Here, the rotation and translation matrices are constructed with a sequence of commands.
+Peter Corke’s Spatial Math Toolbox provides functions that expedite the effort [CORKE20].
+[1]

 >> % Rotation matrix